matrix-org/matrix-spec-proposals/proposals/1862-presence-capabilites.md

 ## Rationale

-While it would be good if every server enabled presence today, this is not the case.
+While it would be good if every server enabled/supported presence today, this is not the case.
 Some servers have opted to disable presence to reduce the strain on their servers (notably matrix.org and other larger community servers).
 This proposal allows these servers to advertise to clients connected over C2S that presence is not enabled.

 ## Solution

+This proposal defines a set of flags inside the capabilities response.

 `GET /_matrix/client/r0/capabilities`